Setting Up Lumabooth (formerly dslrBooth): Part 1

 4. Tips to boost efficiency right from the start

-On the day of the event, set DSLRBooth to full screen to prevent guests from accidentally clicking on the Windows desktop or taskbar.
-It also makes for a more immersive experience.
+On the day of the event, set Lumabooth to full screen to prevent guests from accidentally clicking on the Windows desktop or the taskbar.
+This also creates a more immersive experience.

-DSLRBooth lets you customize the home screen (text, background color, image).
-A clear message encourages people to touch the screen or trigger the session.
-It may seem trivial, but a polished presentation increases the desire to participate.
+Lumabooth lets you customize the home screen (text, background color, image).
+A clear message encourages people to tap the screen or start the session.
+It may seem like a small detail, but a polished presentation makes people more likely to participate.

 Make sure that all cables are secure, that the tripod is firmly in place and that no one is in danger of tripping over it.
 Sudden movements could cause disconnection or constant blurring of shots.